All Episodes

 Now, I recognize some people don't think we're in a war.

-I I know we're in a war, and I know there's an enemy that still wants to strike us.
+I know we're in a war, and I know there's an enemy that still wants to strike us.

-Matter of fact, I spend a lot of time thinking about how best to protect the American people.
+As a matter of fact, I spend a lot of time thinking about how best to protect the American people.

 And that's the fundamental issue in this campaign.

-And so when I say that to the people that's why I'm optimistic, because when I spell it out to the people I'm in front of, they fully understand.
+And so when I say that to the people, that's why I'm optimistic, because when I spell it out to the people I'm in front of, they fully understand.

-People come up to me all the time and say, Thank you for protecting us.
+People come up to me all the time and say, thank you for protecting us.

-And my answer in this campaign is I'm going to continue to protect you, but I need a Congress that understands the stakes.
+And my answer in this campaign is, I'm going to continue to protect you, but I need a Congress that understands the stakes.

 And there's a recent example of this.